ebm539/minecraft-modding-playground/README.md

 ### Entirely unrelated

 - Inspired by [/r/baduibattles](https://old.reddit.com/r/baduibattles): entering text in Minecraft, by placing blocks and then interpreting the blocks/lack thereof with an OCR system.
+- Using the Minecraft day count and time as an input for a date/time picker in another program